maticnetwork/matic-cli/.github/pull_request_template.md

 - [ ] I have tested this code manually on local environment
 - [ ] I have tested this code manually on remote devnet using express-cli
-- [ ] I have tested this code manually on mumbai
+- [ ] I have tested this code manually on mumbai or amoy

 ### Manual tests